jupyterhub/zero-to-jupyterhub-k8s/doc/source/administrator/security.md

             -----END CERTIFICATE-----
     ```

 2. Apply the config changes by running helm upgrade ....
 3. Wait for about a minute, now your hub should be HTTPS enabled!

+#### Specify certificate through Secret resource

+1. Create a `secret` resource with type `kubernetes.io/tls` containing your certificate.
+Add your domain and the name of your `secret` to your config.yaml.

+    ```yaml
+    proxy:
+      https:
+        hosts:
+          - <your-domain-name>
+        type: secret
+          secret:
+            name: <your-secret-name>
+    ```

+2. Apply the config changes by running helm upgrade ....
+3. Wait for about a minute, now your hub should be HTTPS enabled!

 ### Off-loading SSL to a Load Balancer